 Pilot hubs, new collaborations, and new team members - A six month update

-It has been about six months since 2i2c first began operations (after receiving funding from the Chan Zuckerberg Initiative ).
+It has been about six months since 2i2c first began operations (after receiving funding from the Chan Zuckerberg Initiative).
 In that time we’ve made progress along several directions, and wish to use this blog post to provide updates about the ways in which 2i2c has evolved over the first months of its existence.

-Below are a few major updates from the 2i2c community - as always, if you want to learn more about 2i2c, keep an eye on our blog or subscribe to the 2i2c mailing list .
+Below are a few major updates from the 2i2c community - as always, if you want to learn more about 2i2c, keep an eye on our blog or subscribe to the 2i2c mailing list.

 Early pilot JupyterHub infrastructure #

 First off - we have been making progress building out our JupyterHub deployment infrastructure for 2i2c.
 One of our major organizational goals is to build a sustainable service managing open source cloud infrastructure for interactive computing.
 This service will provide hosted, customized JupyterHubs for communities of practice in research and education.
-They’ll be built entirely with open source tools that are community-driven, and that respect the community’s Right to Replicate .
+They’ll be built entirely with open source tools that are community-driven, and that respect the community’s Right to Replicate.

-In order to accomplish this, 2i2c is running several pilots with partners and interested organizations, supported by our funding from CZI , as well as from the JROST rapid response fund .
+In order to accomplish this, 2i2c is running several pilots with partners and interested organizations, supported by our funding from CZI, as well as from the JROST rapid response fund.
 These pilots are meant to be learning opportunities to understand what kind of infrastructure and service it needs to build moving forward.

 The

-contains information about our deployments and infrastructure.
+documentation for our pilot hubs infrastructure contains information about our deployments and infrastructure.

 It is served from